 “My son was amongst the children massacred by Yahya Jammeh’s security forces… he was trying to escape, running with the other students to save their lives, and he was shot dead as he reached the school gates” Mbye Babou Chune

 “Green Boys and magicians came around the village, singing, drumming, and dancing, and targeted NRP (UDP) opposition party members” Doudou Sanyang

-Dodou Sanyang in the room of his recently deceased mother.
-She was one of over a thousand elderly people abducted on the order of the former president, Yahya Jammeh in 2009.
-Groups of Jammeh’s paramilitary troops along with his youth brigade, The Green Boys and ‘magicians’ from Guinea went from village to village as part of a nationwide hunt for witches.
+The Witch Hunts of 2009 – The Gambia.
+Dodou Sanyang, in the room of his recently deceased mother, Naa Joni Sonko.
+She was one of over a thousand elderly people abducted on the order of the former president, Yahya Jammeh.
+Groups of Jammeh’s paramilitary troops along with his youth brigade, The Green Boys, and ‘magicians’ from Guinea, went from village to village as part of a nationwide hunt for witches.

 The alleged witches were held for up to five days in secret locations and made to drink ‘Kubehjaro’, a hallucinogenic substance, and then forced to confess to witchcraft.
 Some were also severely beaten, and robbed by their captors.
 Some died at the detention sites, and others like Sanyang’s mother suffered years of illness before dying.
 Many in Sanyang’s village believe the elderly there were not targeted for witchcraft, but because the village had been an opposition stronghold – Essau, Northbank Division, The Gambia.

 “I was kept for five days.
 When they forced me to take the medicine (‘Kubehjaro’ a hallucinogenic substance), I could no longer stand up… I fell down on the ground… ” Sankung Balajo